Zhao-Lab-UW-DHO/AdaptFM/docs/Standard/Fine-tuning-models.md

    a.
 If you made annotations outside of AdaptFM ensure:
       - All images (original and annotations) are placed together in one folder
       - All images are in .tiff format
-      - Annotations filenames end with '_seg.tiff'
+      - Annotations file names end with '_seg.tiff'
 1. When you hit "Run" you will be prompted to select an output directory for your results, and a GPU to use.

 ![Training Demo](../../asset/training-gif.gif)